 Treating PMADs

-Treatment for PMADs fall into two categories, therapy and medication, with a combination of the two often being optimal.
+Treatment for PMADs falls into two categories, therapy and medication, with a combination of the two often being optimal.
 If you believe you are experiencing PMADs, your first port of call should be your midwife, OB/GYN or mental health practitioner.

 There is now a small but growing number of mental health professionals in Cayman who are certified in perinatal mental health.
 Treatment typically includes interpersonal therapy and Cognitive Behavioural Therapy (CBT).

-“Interpersonal therapy creates a safe space where parents can be heard and understood, and start to make sense of their difficulties,” Dr Walton says, “while CBT identifies the thoughts that lead to behaviours, and seeks to reframe these thoughts to be more solutions-focused.”
+“Interpersonal therapy creates a safe space where parents can be heard and understood, and start to make sense of their difficulties”, Dr Walton says, “while CBT identifies the thoughts that lead to behaviours, and seeks to reframe these thoughts to be more solutions-focused.”

 Medication is also a very effective way to relieve symptoms and make you feel like yourself again.
 Although many women worry about taking medications while pregnant or breastfeeding, this should not prevent you seeking help.